mika-littor/CGM-in-Mice-Analysis/README.md

 2. Download the supplementary file
 3. Add the files to your working directory
 4. Run the file from 1 using Python workbench
+5. Enter the arguments needed by the file according to the documentation below

 ## Files
 ### [FILE: supplementary_file](supplementary_file.py)
 Add the supplementary file to your working directory (see Setup).
 It contains code that is necessary for creating any of the plots.

 ### [FILE: multiple_plots_raw](multiple_plots_raw.py)
 Creating a plot that shows the **"raw"** data recorded on a **single** mouse.
 Each day that was recorded appears as a single colored line on the plot.
 The x-axis represents the time from 00:00 to 24:00, and the y-axis the glucose levels measured.

+Arguments:
+1. mouse's name
+2. Path to the CSV file that holds the data measured from a single mouse

 ### [FILE: plot_single_mouse_avg](plot_single_mouse_avg.py)
 Creating a plot that shows the **mean** glucose levels measured on a **single** mouse during the time of recording.
 The x-axis represents the time from 00:00 to 24:00,